Convert anything, at global scale.

 Why convert Xfig to TOD?

-Convert to TOD when preserving an original JVC Everio recording or when a legacy ingest workflow still expects the camera-native file.
+Choose TOD as target when preserving an original JVC Everio recording or when a legacy ingest workflow still expects the camera-native file.

 What changes when converting Xfig to TOD?